Everraa/test-automation-task-host/README.md

     2. Firefox - npm run tests:firefox
     3. Webkit - npm run tests:webkit

 By default, all tests are run in headless mode (browsers will not open).
-To run tests in headed mode, modify the command by adding :headed in the end.
+To run tests in headed mode, modify the command by adding :headed at the end.